BlueCrewRobotics/BareBonesRobot/README.md

-# Kylo
+# Bare Bones Robot
-Our 2018 Robot Code Written in Python Using RobotPy
+Based on our 2018 Robot Code Written in Python Using RobotPy

 ## Todo
-Pine Tree:
 - ~~Fix Game Data Detection~~
 - ~~Center Auto Mode~~
 - Accelerometer for Distance